javiergs/PILART/TunnelsGame/README.md

 ```
 >[!IMPORTANT]
 > If the direction sign names are left as "", this will leave that sign blank.
 Therefore there should be exact a list of 1 - 3, if a sign is not being used simply make its city name an empty string to avoid invalid level loading
+>

+Lastly, make every level other than level_0 invisible so only the level you're currently on is visible to the player and you have successfully created your own level!